micro/micro/README.md

 The toolkit is composed of the following components:

-- **Go Micro** - A pluggable RPC framework for writing microservices in Go.

-- **Sidecar** - A go-micro proxy.
-All the features of go-micro over HTTP.

 - **API** - An API Gateway.
 A single HTTP entry point.
 Dynamically routing HTTP requests to RPC services.

 - **Web** - A web UI for exploring.
 Plus a reverse proxy for web apps!
 Build your web apps as micro services.